Stormwolves/stormwolves-content/news/dark-emergency-4-text.md

 Title: Dark Emergency 4
 slug: de-4
 Date: 2016-05-03 12:00
+Tags: events, games

 The "Dark Emergency 4" event was in total a four day adventure for everyone, who loves to wear camo uniform fire bullets.
 There was a sort of role playing, although not as strict as initially thought.

-As a separate posting, you can find a photo gallery about this event.
+As a separate posting, you can find a [photo gallery about this event](/news/dark-emergency-4.html).

 ## Where